I am sitting in the airport on my way back home, and since it will … Read more

 - More than 1,400 students live on campus, giving the university a true community atmosphere.

 Academic Departments and Schools at James Cook University are divided into eight academic divisions: Australian Aboriginal and Torres Strait Islander Studies; College of Arts, Society and Education; College of Business, Law and Governance; College of Healthcare Sciences; College of Marine and Environmental Sciences; College of Medicine and Dentistry; College of Public Health, Medical & Veterinary Sciences and College of Science, Technology and Engineering.

 Courses are available in the below disciplines.
-You can also refer to the JCU online course catalog for a listing of all courses.
+For detailed instructions on how to find and select courses, and a list of popular courses at James Cook Unviersity, refer to Step 2 – Get Schooled – of our 6 easy steps to studying abroad.
+You can also refer to our JCU online course catalog instructions for a listing of all courses, and how to navigate the online catalog.
 Students enroll in 3 – 4 subjects per semester (between 9 and 15 JCU credits), which usually transfers as 12 – 16 U.S. semester credits.

 |Communications & Media||

 - 2.5 GPA.
 Students below a 2.5 are encouraged to apply and may be admitted on a case-by-case basis.

 - Sophomore standing at a four-year degree-granting institution at the time of enrollment.

 - Freshmen and/or students attending a two-year institution may be considered on a case by case basis.

 Events & Excursions

 Activities / Immersion